Rising Country Music Star Brittney Spencer To Be Featured On CBS This Morning

 TOWSON, Md.
 (WJZ) — Brittney Spencer, a rising country music star and graduate of the George Washington Carver Center for Arts and Technology, will be featured on CBS This Morning Thursday.

-The segment is set to air between 8 a.m. and 9 a.m.READ MORE: Former Maryland Youth Pastor Don Martin Charged In 30-Year-Old Rape, Police Search For Other Victims
+The segment is set to air between 8 a.m. and 9 a.m.READ MORE: Baltimore Officials Ask Biden For More Federal Resources On The Ground To Combat Violent Crime

 Show cohost Anthony Mason interviewed Spencer at the Carver Center.

 Since Spencer’s debut EP last summer, she has won raves from country stars Maren Morris and Amanda Shires, and Billboard and American Songwriter magazines.
-She’s been named part of CMT’s Next Women of Country class of 2021 and a 2021 Artist to Watch by Spotify and Pandora.READ MORE: Baltimore Mayor Brandon Scott, President Joe Biden To Discuss Crime Prevention Wednesday
+She’s been named part of CMT’s Next Women of Country class of 2021 and a 2021 Artist to Watch by Spotify and Pandora.READ MORE: Officials Investigating After DC Pedestrian Bridge Collapses On Wednesday Afternoon

 Spencer credits the Carver Center for helping to prepare her for her career.